picojs/picolog/README.md

 - `p_appender`  - Pointer to the appender function to register.
 An appender function has the signature,
                   `void appender_func(const char* p_entry, void* p_user_data)`

+- `level`       - The logging threshold for the appender

 - `p_user_data` - A pointer supplied to the appender function when writing a log entry.
 This pointer is not modified by the logger.
 If not